The 2018 National Forum on K-12 Philanthropy

 March 6-7, 2018

 The Philanthropy Roundtable’s 2018 National Forum on K-12 Philanthropy will take place in Memphis, Tennessee at the Peabody on March 6-7.

-• An Insider’s Perspective: Hear from local leaders how they turned around school quality in Shelby County, and examine what it will take to build upon and sustain the growth.
+• Citywide collaboration: Hear from local community educators and advocates on how they turned around school quality in Memphis and the surrounding Shelby County, and what it will take to further advance student growth.

 More information about event content, speakers, and school site visits coming soon!

 The Philanthropy Roundtable has negotiated a special room block rate of $247.95 per night at The Peabody.
 Reserve your room at our group rate online here or by calling the hotel at 1-800-Peabody and mentioning the 'K-12 National Forum'.
 Rates will be available until Friday, February 9, 2018, based on hotel availability.
 The hotel block may sell out, so please make your reservations early to ensure a room.
 The Peabody is located 9 miles from Memphis International Airport.

 Full conference rates (Includes Tuesday and Wednesday Conference Programming)

 - Regular Registration Rate: Register before February 13 - $350 per person